Brian Clark (speedway rider)

 Brian Ashley Reader Clark (born 18 March 1943) is a former motorcycle speedway rider from England.

 Biography

 Clark, born in Cheltenham, began his British leagues career riding a couple of times for Peterborough Panthers during the 1970 British League Division Two season.

-He rode for ten consecutive years for Peterborough, becoming the club's leading rider and captain in 1975 and improving his season average to a high 9.37 during the 1976 National League season.
+Clark rode for ten consecutive years for Peterborough, becoming the club's leading rider and captain in 1975 and improving his season average to a high 9.37 during the 1976 National League season.

-During his time at Peterborough he won the fours championship in 1977, held at the East of England Arena on 7 August.
+During his time at Peterborough, Clark won the fours championship in 1977, held at the East of England Arena on 7 August.

 He also rode for various other clubs in the top tier of speedway, notably for the Oxford Rebels / White City Rebels from 1975 to 1977.